In Search of an Invisible $Z^\prime$: Phenomenology on and off the pole

 If one considered the option with $e_R$ and $\tau_R$ charged, and $\mu_R$ neutral, including this time the $\sigma_{\tau\tau}$ and $\tau$ FB asymmetry observables, then the bound increases with respect to (\ref{eq:4lbound}) by only 40 GeV or so.

-All these bounds on $M_X/X_e g_X$ would leap forward in reach with FCC-ee, thanks to its planned sequence of high-statistics runs above the $Z$-peak.
-As recently shown in Ref.~\cite{Greljo:2024ytg}, the expected increase in reach, for example for the $C_{ee}^{1111}$ Wilson coefficient that is most important here, is by nearly an order of magnitude.
+All these bounds on $M_X/X_e g_X$ would leap forward in reach with FCC-ee, thanks to its planned sequence of high-statistics runs above the $Z$-peak.\footnote{The expected sensitivity to $Z^\prime$ scenarios from $e^+e^- \to f\bar{f}$ at other proposed future lepton colliders, such as CLiC, ILC, and CEPC, was studied in~\cite{Das:2021esm}. } As recently shown in Ref.~\cite{Greljo:2024ytg}, the expected increase in reach, for example for the $C_{ee}^{1111}$ Wilson coefficient that is most important here, is by nearly an order of magnitude.
 In fact, given we know that the $Z^\prime$ must couple to at least tau or muon in addition to electrons, the strongest relevant bounds from~\cite{Greljo:2024ytg} are on the (necessarily RR chirality) operators $O_{ee}^{11,22}$ and $O_{ee}^{11,33}$, which reach up to\footnote{ We also point out that lepton flavour universality violation (LFUV) is generically predicted by these models; to recap, it is forced upon us by anomaly cancellation, which implies both that $\sum_i e_i = 0$ and that at least one $e_i$ is non-zero.
 FCC-ee provides new opportunities for LFUV tests, such as measuring the ratio

 as discussed in~\cite{Greljo:2024ytg}.
 Such LFUV ratios would provide competitive probes of these $Z^\prime$ scenarios, although they are not independent from the more-typical `$R_l$' ratios that were measured at LEP. }